To maximize your chances for a lasting marriage and financial wellness, you may want to avoid getting married on a holiday.

 Taxes are also a consideration, especially when it comes to splitting property.

 “Child support and alimony can be adjusted over time,” said Briggs, “but with property division you only get one shot, so you have to consider the long-term tax implications and not just who gets what right now.”

 Briggs presents a hypothetical example of a couple whose marital assets include a 401(k) worth $100,000 and a house with the same value in equity.

 The one thing Briggs says should be divided immediately are any joint bank accounts the couple might have.
-(Need advice?
-Contact us)
+(Need financial advice?
+Let us know)